Rosso84/Enterprise2_exam/README.md

 Module: Flight-service

-My goals was to at least do all of the requirement in 3, but unfortunetely i did not get in time to do so, but i did create a working docker-compose file wich runs a real postgres database.

 The application has one microservice the following funtionaliti :

 -at least one endpoint per main HTTP method, ie, GET, POST, PUT,